dizzib/rkeys/readme.md

     /^layout/: [ PLAY-SOUND SFX-TICK, PLAY-SOUND SFX-TOCK ] /.*/: PLAY-SOUND SFX-NOISE  # everything else

-The built-in `SFX-` aliases are defined [here](./site/io/command.yaml) but you can always supply your own soundfiles (note that relative paths are relative to the source file).
+The built-in `SFX-` aliases are defined in the [core command.yaml] but you can always supply your own soundfiles (note that relative paths are relative to the source file).
 You should redefine the `PLAY-SOUND` alias to match your own system.
 So with [SoX] installed you could include the following to play sounds at quarter volume: